Capevace/wordpress-plugin-updater/README.md

 ## Preamble
 This is a forked repository of the original code of [Capevace/wordpress-plugin-updater](https://github.com/Capevace/wordpress-plugin-updater).
 This forked repository is also published to packagist so it can be installed through composer.
-Please note the npm script `npm run replace` that replaces the original `smoolabs`/`Capevace` namespaces with `MatthiasWeb` and `matzeeable` to avoid namespace conflicts.
+Please note the npm script `npm run replace` that replaces the original `smoolabs`/`Capevace` namespaces with `MatthiasWeb` to avoid namespace conflicts.
 The Thanks goes to
 Capevace (original author), this repository simply adds some modifications to meet the needs for MatthiasWeb plugins.

 ## Usage